-3. Lattices and posets
+2. Lattices and posets

-There are many frequently used relations, and therefore contexts, in lattices and posets (=partially ordered sets).
+There are many frequently used relations, and therefore contexts, when lattices and posets (=partially ordered sets) are studied.
 It is probably not always possible to describe those with $\mathcal{C} \neq \mathcal{G}$ in an elegant way.
 However, there are some particular relations where something interesting can be stated.
-As usual, for a finite lattice L the set of nonzero join irreducible elements is denoted by J = J(L) while M = M(L) is the set of meet irreducible elements distinct from 1.
-The context (J, M, \leq) is famous since Wille [10] has pointed out that its concept lattice is isomorphic to L, so this context is a very economic way to describe L up to isomorphism.
+As usual, for a finite lattice Lthe set of nonzero join irreducible elements is denoted by J = J(L) while M = M(L)is the set of meet irreducible elements distinct from 1.
+The context $(J, M, \leq)$ is famous since Wille [9] has pointed out that its concept lattice is isomorphic to L, so this context is a very economic way to describe L up to isomorphism.

-Theorem 2.
+Theorem 1.
 Let L be a finite lattice.
 If L is modular then